ShreyakTiwari/KMeanClustering/README.md

 # KMeanClustering

-This program is written in MATLAB and creates k clusters according to euclidean and spearman distance on genetic and hereditary disease dataset with visualization.
-Their are different classes for this program briefly explained below:
+This program is written in MATLAB and creates k clusters after preprocessing genetic and hereditary disease dataset with visualization.
+Their are different functions for this program briefly explained below:

 1. genes.m    : To preprocess genetic dataset.
 2. diseases.m : To preprocess disease dataset.